1Password/onepassword-operator/README.md

 If a 1Password Item that is linked to a Kubernetes Secret is updated, any deployments configured to `auto-restart` AND are using that secret will be given a rolling restart the next time 1Password Connect is polled for updates.

-There are many levels of granularity on which to configure auto restarts on deployments: at the operator level, per-namespace, or per-deployment.
+There are many levels of granularity on which to configure auto restarts on deployments:
+- Operator level
+- Per-namespace
+- Per-deployment

-**On the operator**: This method allows for managing auto restarts on all deployments within the namespaces watched by operator.
-Auto restarts can be enabled by setting the environemnt variable `AUTO_RESTART` to true.
+**Operator Level**: This method allows for managing auto restarts on all deployments within the namespaces watched by operator.
+Auto restarts can be enabled by setting the environment variable `AUTO_RESTART` to true.
 If the value is not set, the operator will default this value to false.

 **Per Namespace**: This method allows for managing auto restarts on all deployments within a namespace.
 Auto restarts can by managed by setting the annotation `operator.1password.io/auto-restart` to either `true` or `false` on the desired namespace.
 An example of this is shown below: